wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 Some of the questions you may ask your stakeholder(s) for these dashboards include:

-> What are the company objectives?
+* **What are the company objectives?**

 If this is a Business Intelligence (BI) style dashboard those using it are going to be primarily concerned with how well the business is meeting the goals as agreed by investors, upper management and directors.
 These metrics will be used to aid decisions about the focuses of the company, how they can progress, grow and stay afloat.
 By determining what the company objectives are that need to be monitored, we can determine what success would look like, and the elements that might be a risk to these objectives.

 Management Information (MI) have projects aiding in the success of these overall objectives.
 Again by knowing which company objective these initiatives are targeted at aiding, we can measure to determine the effect its having on the overall company objective.

-> What are the KPI’s of your project
+* **What are the KPI’s of your project**

-KPI is an acronym that stands for [Key Performance Indicator](https://en.wikipedia.org/wiki/Performance_indicator).
+KPI is an acronym that stands for <a href="https://en.wikipedia.org/wiki/Performance_indicator" target="_blank">Key Performance Indicator</a>.
 Most company plans and objectives will have KPI's associated with them.
 Again by having measurements associated with these, the success of the initiatives can be monitored as well as their progress.
 If it doesn't look like a KPI is going to be met, reactive measures can be taken.

-> How might this initiative fail?
+* **How might this initiative fail?**

 This is the trickiest one to broach out of the three, but is useful for pretty much every dashboard you will create.
 Much like with our car dashboard - we want to know when something is failing, especially if we might have something we can do about it or measures to take to minimise the impact of the damage.